glycerine/rr_binary_for_issue74019/README.md

 Fortunately, each one gets recorded in its own trace.
 Thus each can be tackled in turn.

-I've made a bunch a progress, and run the following single trace to its (tentative) conclusion.
+I've made a bunch a progress on the rpc.test-24 trace, and gotten pretty close to a conclusion, at least a tentative one.

+The recording was of this test, under the race detector:

 ~~~
 $ cd rpc25519 # at tag v1.22.62 https://github.com/glycerine/rpc25519